 Self-motivation is born from an “internal” desire to go beyond the difficult surroundings.
 Even if it is true that an external factor has caused a disaster, self-motivated people would rather focus on learning from that experience, than continue to point fingers.

-Is Self-Motivation Necessary?
+Is Self-Motivation Important?

 Then, comes a state of energy drought, we feel demotivated, dull, and cannot see why we should continue to do what we are doing.
 When this wave of demotivation comes up, that is where self-discipline becomes key.